chiangsuanne/E-commerce-Analytics/README.md

 ## Executive Summary
 ### Conclusion
-**Cohort Analysis and User Age Dynamics**: The observation that the first cohort group possesses the smallest user count but exhibits the longest user age of 4 months implies a potential trend of user longevity despite a modest initial user base.
+**Cohort Analysis and User Age Dynamics**: The observation that the 2020-09 cohort group possesses the smallest user count but exhibits the longest user age of 4 months implies a potential trend of user longevity despite a modest initial user base.

-**Retention Rate Trends**: Retention rates peak in the first month across all cohort groups and gradually decline in subsequent months, with an exception noted for the 2020-09 cohort.The identified trend could prompt further investigation into factors contributing to the unsual pattern in the 2020-09 cohort.
+**Retention Rate Trends**: Retention rates peak in the first month across all cohort groups and gradually decline to 0% within 4 months, with an exception noted for the 2020-09 cohort.
+The identified trend could prompt further investigation into factors contributing to the unsual pattern in the 2020-09 cohort.
 Insights may uncover specific strategies or user behaviors affecting retention dynamics.

 ### Suggestions for Further Improvement and Business Outcomes
 1. **Enhance Initial Cohort Engagement:**